 The cost of living varies from one part of the Britain to another.
 Generally items are more expensive in London and other major tourist destinations.
-The following list shows the average prices in the high street:
+The following list illustrates a few standard prices for common items in the high street:

 Mobile phones can be used in most areas of Britain, however, expect the signal to be difficult to find in more remote areas such as the Scottish Highlands and parts of Cornwall.
 Check with your mobile phone provider to see if you can use your phone from abroad and how much it will cost.
 Most suppliers will have to enable your phone first or you can use a dedicated or roaming SIM.
 Public phone boxes can be found in most towns, some take coins, others accept credit cards or you can buy a phone card from newsagents and convenience stores.

 You can access the web at most large libraries, Internet cafes and some types of accommodation such as YHA, motels and hotels (where provided).
 Remember to bring your phone charger, adaptor and record important numbers such as your country's embassy and insurance company.

 Emergency services such as Police, Fire or Medical can be contacted by calling 999 but this number must only be used in a true emergency, such as danger to life or if a crime is in progress.
 For all other non-emergency queries and less serious incidents, such as community safety and anti-social behaviour call 101.

 We drive on the left in Britain.
 If you plan on driving a car, motorbike or other road vehicle in the UK you will need an approved driving licence to do so.
 You may also need to obtain an international driving licence before arrival, depending on your country of origin, for details visit the DirectGov site: Driving in GB on a foreign licence.